pivotal/docs-tap/scst-store/api-walkthrough.hbs.md

-This procedure uses Ingress, if Tanzu Application Platform is deployed without Ingress, see [Use your NodePort with Supply Chain Security Tools - Store](use-node-port.hbs.md) and [Use your LoadBalancer with Supply Chain Security Tools - Store](use-load-balancer.hbs.md).Complete the following steps:
+This procedure uses Ingress, if Tanzu Application Platform is deployed without Ingress, see [Use your NodePort with Supply Chain Security Tools - Store](use-node-port.hbs.md) and [Use your LoadBalancer with Supply Chain Security Tools - Store](use-load-balancer.hbs.md).
+Complete the following steps:

 1. Switch to the kubectl context or kubeconfig to target the View cluster.